PeterDekkers/chip-battery-status/README.md

-# C.H.I.P. battery status for xfce4 desktop
+# CHIP battery status for xfce4 desktop

-A simple script to display battery percentage on the xfce4 desktop of NextThing.co's C.H.I.P.
+A simple script to display battery percentage on the xfce4 desktop of NextThing.co's CHIP

-Works nicely with PocketC.H.I.P.
+Works nicely with PocketCHIP.

 ![chip-battery-status xfce genmon preview](assets/chip-battery-genmon-preview.png)

 ## How to install
-Download/clone the files to your C.H.I.P.
+Download/clone the files to your CHIP.
 ```
 cd chip-battery-status
 sudo ./install.sh